gre/gre/posts/2021-08-29-plotting-pattern-03.md

 It's going to be a time-consuming process as a plot takes about 1 hour to perform (depending on settings and complexity of the lines).
 The physical art is designed to be plotted with fountain pens on A4 water-colour 300g paper and then cut into a 21 by 21 centimeters piece with a 5mm padding (so your art is a 20x20cm square).
 The planned inks to use are those described by the "Ink" trait (Diamine inks).
 The digital NFT has simulated a rendering that will be relatively well respected.
 There is going to be unpredictability when plotting it for real.

-**I can happily take requests on Discord or Twitter if you really want your art plotted!** But I'll curate the plots that I find the most interesting to plot physically and you may be a lucky one.
-But I probably can't do them all (it would require months, as a plot takes ~1 hour).

-## First phase: 🎉 claim a physical gift!
+## First phase: 🎉 claim a physical plot

-This first phase will be limited in time (e.g. 60 days after each physical NFT of the physical nft collection).
-It will be defined in the NFT description.
+This first phase will be limited in time (e.g. 60 days after each physical NFT of the physical NFT collection).
+It will be defined in each NFT description.
+NB: you must be owning the digital NFT to claim the physical one when it's created.

+> Disclaimer: Beware I will likely not be able to plot them all.
+There are 888 items and it takes an average 1 hour to plot.
+However, I'll start plotting following a bit this curation decision process:
+> - personal favorite picks
+> - I will look at Opensea most starred NFTs
+> - I will look at Opensea most sold NFTs
+> - also if you really want the physical piece. e.g. if you ask me on Discord / Twitter.
+I can sure take request and add it in the wished list But I can't guarantee it as it would probably takes me 800 hours =)

+**How will it work?**

-I decided to go more rewarded than announced initially: If you own a digital NFT, and once a physical NFT exists, you will be able to claim for free a physical piece I will have plotted in that collection.
-To claim it, I simply will ask you do a very small Offer on the NFT physical (e.g. 0.01 WETH) so I can verify you are the NFT owner & send you the 'physical NFT'.
+If you own the digital NFT, once a physical NFT exists, you will be able to claim the physical NFT that goes with the physical piece.
+To claim it, I will only ask for a very small Offer on the NFT physical (e.g. 0.01 WETH) so I can verify you are the NFT digital owner & proceed to accepting the NFT transfer of that 'physical NFT'.

 **How shipping works?**
 - The 'physical NFT', once acquires, will have unlockable content with instruction on how to contact me for proceeding to shipping.